Branden-/project3DocumentAnalysis/Project3/README.txt

 8. Writeup your benchmarks (this is long).
 Your mission is to convince us that your benchmark makes sense and that we should be interested in it if we are trying to ascertain which data structure is better suited for your input.
-You wil need to answer at least the following (all formal analysis should answer something similar):
+You will need to answer at least the following (all formal analysis should answer something similar):
     * What are you measuring?
     * What is the definition of "better" given your measurement?